Ryan Hunter-Reay: Atlantic Championship

 Hunter-Reay began to compete in the Toyota Atlantic Championship, at the time the main development series for the FedEx CART Championship Series, in 2002.
-Hunter-Reay would drive the #1 Medlock Ames Winery/U.S. Print Swift 014.a-Toyota 4A-GE for Hylton Motorsports.
+Hunter-Reay would drive the No. 1 Medlock Ames Winery/U.S. Print Swift 014.a-Toyota 4A-GE for Hylton Motorsports.
 Hunter-Reay would make his debut at Fundidora Park.
-Hunter-Reay would start in 6th place and retire to finish in 23rd place.
-At the second race of the season, on the Streets of Long Beach Hunter-Reay started in 2nd place and finished in 18th place after having the fastest lap of the race.
+Hunter-Reay would start in sixth place and retire to finish in 23rd place.
+At the second race of the season, on the Streets of Long Beach Hunter-Reay started in second place and finished in eighteenth place after having the fastest lap of the race.
 At the third race of the season, at the Milwaukee Mile, Hunter-Reay qualified on the pole position, had the fastest lap of the race and led the most laps of the race.
-Hunter-Reay would retire from the race to finish in 19th place.
+Hunter-Reay would retire from the race to finish in nineteenth place.
 At the fourth race of the season, at Laguna Seca Raceway, Hunter-Reay qualified on the pole position, had the fastest lap of the race and led the most laps to get his first win in the series.
-Hunter-Reay would then finish in 4th place at the following race of the season, at Portland International Raceway.
-At the sixth race of the season, at Chicago Motor Speedway, Hunter-Reay started in 6th place and led the most laps and had the fastest lap of the race to win his second race of the season.
-At the seventh race of the season, at Exhibition Place, Hunter-Reay started in 7th place and finished in 4th place.
+Hunter-Reay would then finish in fourth place at the following race of the season, at Portland International Raceway.
+At the sixth race of the season, at Chicago Motor Speedway, Hunter-Reay started in sixth place and led the most laps and had the fastest lap of the race to win his second race of the season.
+At the seventh race of the season, at Exhibition Place, Hunter-Reay started in seventh place and finished in fourth place.
 Hunter-Reay would then get his third, and final, win of both the season and his Atlantics career at the eighth race of the season, at Burke Lakefront Airport, after leading the most laps.
-Hunter-Reay would then start 15th and finish 7th at the following race, at Circuit Trois-Rivières.
-At the tenth race of the season, at Road America, Hunter-Reay started 8th and retired from the race to finish in 24th place.
-Hunter-Reay then started 6th and finished 22nd at the following race, at Circuit Gilles Villeneuve.
+Hunter-Reay would then start fifteenth and finish seventh at the following race, at Circuit Trois-Rivières.
+At the tenth race of the season, at Road America, Hunter-Reay started eighth and retired from the race to finish in 24th place.
+Hunter-Reay then started sixth and finished 22nd at the following race, at Circuit Gilles Villeneuve.
 At the following race of the season, the season-ending race at the Pepsi Center, Hunter-Reay retired from the race and finished in an unknown position.
-Hunter-Reay finished out the season ranked in 6th place in the final point standings with 102 points.
+Hunter-Reay finished out the season ranked in sixth place in the final point standings with 102 points.